USS Ronald Reagan (CVN 76) arrives in Guam for scheduled port visit

-240619-N-SO660-1036 SANTA RITA, Guam (June 19, 2024) Sailors heave a mooring line in the fo’c’sle as the U.S. Navy’s only forward-deployed aircraft carrier, USS Ronald Reagan (CVN 76), pulls into Naval Base Guam for a scheduled port visit, June 19.
+240619-N-AT887-1012 SANTA RITA, Guam (June 19, 2024) Lt.
+David Palencia, assistant public affairs officer, right, guides a tour for local media correspondents in the Ronald Reagan Museum aboard the U.S. Navy’s only forward-deployed aircraft carrier, USS Ronald Reagan (CVN 76), after pulling into Naval Base Guam for a scheduled port visit, June 19.
 Ronald Reagan, the flagship of Carrier Strike Group 5, provides a combat-ready force that protects and defends the United States, and supports alliances, partnerships and collective maritime interests in the Indo-Pacific region.
-(U.S. Navy photo by Mass Communication Specialist Seaman Apprentice Kyree Rogers)
+(U.S. Navy photo by Mass Communication Specialist Seaman Kevin Steffanson)

 |Date Taken: